-After years of thinking that my impulse to self-medicate with green spaces was a quirk of my own personality, I recently came to discover that it is actually a habit shared by many, and its value is documented by an increasing body of scientific evidence.
-Exposure to nature really is good for you, not just mentally but also physically.
-These benefits are observed across all demographics, habitats, activities, and lengths of immersion studied thus far.
+known early natural treatments is sea bathing.
+This was prescribed by doctors in the 18th and 19th centuries to combat 'melancholy' or 'spleen' (i.e., depression).
+These After years of thinking that my impulse to self-medicate same physicians also saw the value of the fresh, clean with green spaces was a quirk of my own personality, I air of mountaintops and deserts, where tuberculosis recently came to discover that it is actually a habit shared patients could retreat to sanatoria to recover their by many, and its value is documented by an increasing vigour and extend their lifespan.
+Sanatoria were no body of scientific evidence.
+Exposure to nature really is longer needed once anti-tuberculosis medication good for you, not just mentally but also physically.
+These was discovered, but by then researchers had already benefits are observed across all demographics, habitats, confirmed that there were genuine benefits to spending activities, and lengths of immersion studied thus far. time in these natural environments - for example, because sunlight can kill harmful bacteria and stimulate If you're looking for testimonials on the value of a tissue generation.
+Recent studies have also shown that 'nature fix', as it is called by author Florence Williams mortality rates, particularly those from cardiovascular in her book of the same name, you could read one of the problems, are lower in green environments than in those many recent books on this topic including Joe Harkness's where nature is less prominent.
+This is likely related to Bird Therapy, Sarah Ivens' Forest Therapy, Emma the fact that both blood pressure and heart rate tend to Mitchell's The Wild Remedy, and Wallace J. Nichols's Blue be healthier in more natural spaces.
+It probably doesn't Mind.
+These and other similar volumes could be said hurt that greener environments generally also protect to be descendants of Biophilia, a 1984 book in which against asthma and allergies.

-If you're looking for testimonials on the value of a 'nature fix', as it is called by author Florence Williams in her book of the same name, you could read one of the many recent books on this topic including Joe Harkness's Bird Therapy, Sarah Ivens' Forest Therapy, Emma Mitchell's The Wild Remedy, and Wallace J. Nichols's Blue Mind.
-These and other similar volumes could be said to be descendants of Biophilia, a 1984 book in which biologist and conservationist Edward O. Wilson proposed that humans have an innate desire to 'affiliate with other forms of life', and suggested that we benefit from doing so.
+biologist and conservationist Edward O. Wilson proposed that humans have an innate desire to 'affiliate with other forms of life', and suggested that we benefit from doing so.

-Alternatively, if you would like more specifics about how to actually administer a green therapy, look no further; the following paragraphs detail the what, who, and why/how reported in the scientific literature to date.
+Anyone who has gone on an extended camping trip will be familiar with the way that exposure to natural habitats alters sleeping patterns.
+Though those first couple days of waking at sunrise might come as a Alternatively, if you would like more specifics about how shock, the body seems to quickly adjust to the new to actually administer a green therapy, look no further; rhythm, leaving you feeling more rested and energised. the following paragraphs detail the what, who, and why/ This has been formally documented, as has the fact how reported in the scientific literature to date. that views of nature - even just glimpses through a window, scenes in a video, or artwork on walls - can speed healing, boost your mood, and increase selfesteem.
+Interactions with nature also facilitate cognitive function, reduce feelings of stress, and enhance your sense of happiness and wellbeing.